New versions of Newton method: step-size choice, convergence domain and under-determined equations: Main algorithms

 Let us mention two other versions of adaptive Newton method.
-First one uses \emph{increasing} update (e.g. $\beta_{k+1} = q_2 \beta_k$ with $q_2 > 1$) in the end of Step~4, thus adapting the constant to current $x^k$.
-Also other decrease policies can be applied to $\beta_k$ in Step~3.
+The first one uses increasing updates (e.g. $\beta_{k+1} = q_2 \beta_k$ with $q_2 > 1$) in the end of Step~4, thus adapting the constant to current $x^k$.
+Also other decrease policies can be applied for $\beta_k$ in Step~3.

-Second option is to use line-search or Armijo-like rules for choosing step-size $\alpha_k$ to minimize objective function $\|P(x^k - \alpha z^k)\|$ directly.
-Rigorous validation of the algorithms can be provided.
+The alternative to the Algorithm~2 is line-search or Armijo-like rules for choosing step-size $\alpha_k$ to minimize objective function $\|P(x^k - \alpha z^k)\|$ directly.
+It is known that this approach eventually leads to the quadratic convergence rate with pure Newton steps as well, but without any estimates \cite{Burdakov}.
+The difference between { is} the following: in the proposed Algorithm~2 parameter $\beta$ is being \emph{monotonically tuned} to the global problem-specific value, rather than trial-and-error procedure is performed at \emph{every} iteration in the Armijo-like approach.
+We compare the alternatives in Example~1.